H-Chris2333/RustGPT-Chinese/README.md

 - Update documentation and README as needed
 - Keep the "from scratch" philosophy - avoid heavy ML dependencies
 - Focus on Chinese language processing improvements
+- Add comments explaining complex algorithms

 ### Ideas for Contributions
 - 🚀 **Beginner**: Model save/load, more Chinese training data, config files
-- 🔥 **Intermediate**: Better Chinese tokenization, Chinese-specific optimizations, training checkpoints
+- 🔥 **Intermediate**: Attention visualization, training checkpoints, evaluation metrics
-- ⚡ **Advanced**: Multi-head attention improvements for Chinese, layer parallelization, custom Chinese optimizations
+- ⚡ **Advanced**: Flash Attention, gradient accumulation, RoPE, mixed precision training

 Questions?
 Open an issue or start a discussion!

+## 📜 License

+This project is open source and available for educational purposes.

+---

+**Built with 🦀 Rust and ❤️ for understanding Chinese LLMs**

 No PyTorch, TensorFlow, or Candle - just pure Rust and linear algebra!